forlond/phpunit-testing-tools/docs/jms_serializer.md

 ## Integration

-Use one of the following abstract test cases for your custom JMS implementations:
+Use one of the following abstract test cases:

 - `AbstractSerializerTestCase` for general serializer purposes.
 - `AbstractEventSubscriberTestCase` for `EventSubscriberInterface` implementations.